romanpauk/dingo/docs/architecture/overview.md

 # Overview

-Dingo is easiest to understand if you separate it into four concerns:
+Dingo is easiest to understand if you separate it into five concerns:

 - registration deduction
 - lookup shape normalization
+- resolution IR
 - storage and factory ownership
 - runtime conversion